Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Geology
 The area has three main geologies:
-- Skiddaw Slates (north; the oldest, sedimentary rocks formed 500mya by compaction and tectonic movement)
+- **Skiddaw Group** (or Skiddaw Slates - north; the oldest, sedimentary rocks formed 500mya by compaction and tectonic movement)
-- Borrwodale Volcanics
+- **Borrwodale Volcanics** (central; hard igneous rocks formed 450mya including Helvellyn and Scafell Pike (978m) with the largest mountains: it is less prone to erosion)
-- Windermere Group
+- **Windermere Group** (south; softer sedimentary rocks and limestone formed 420mya and have been eroded down)